 VoltDB does generate a runtime error if you attempt to INSERT a row that does not belong in the current partition.

 After you partition a procedure, your stored procedure can operate on only those records in the partitioned table that are identified by the partitioning column, in this example the RESERVATION table identified by a FLIGHTID.
-Your stored procedure can operate on records in replicated tables because all partitions have the same copy of a replicated table.
+Your stored procedure can access records in replicated tables because the entire table is available to every partition.
 However, for other partitioned tables, the stored procedure can only operate on those records if both tables are partitioned on the same attribute.
 In this example that would be FLIGHTID.

 In other words, the following rules apply: